bykovviktor/sbtech_test/README.md

 send `GET` request to `127.0.0.1:443/card/<card number>`

+example for correct card number: 30080657890123456

-**app checks*
+**app checks:**
--card number length ( <16 and >20 )
+ - card number length ( <16 and >20 )
--card number consits digits only
+ - card number consits digits only

 **Rresponse:**

--http code
+ - http code

--message body
+ - message body

 http codes:
 ```
  500:
-  internal server error
+  - internal server error
-  if card number length is incorrect
+  - if card number length is incorrect
-  if card number has letters or some special symbols.
+  - if card number has letters or some special symbols.
-  bin number was not found in database
+  - bin number was not found in database
  200:
-  card number is correct and bin number is in database
+  - card number is correct and bin number is in database
 ```

 message body: